timbenniks/veda-the-revival-collection/README.md

 ## TODO

+- content and assets for all product lines
-- content assets
+- better homepage content and assets
 - add to bag
-- shopping cart
-- become known user
+- become known user and send data to Lytics
-- Lytics
+- Let Lytics inform audiences and variants

 Personalization